ICD dos and don'ts

 Do live a normal life.
 Most household equipment, including microwave ovens and electric drills, should not affect your ICD.
 One exception though is induction hobs.
 If you use an induction hob for cooking, keep a distance of at least 60 centimetres (2 feet) from your pacemaker, as this type of hob generates an electromagnetic field that may interfere with your pacemaker settings.

 Do tell the DVLA you have an ICD.
-You won’t be able to drive for six months.
+If you had an ICD put in because you went into cardiac arrest, you won’t be able to drive for six months.
+But if you had it fitted just as a precaution, the driving ban is one month.
 You can then drive again if your ICD hasn’t delivered any shocks.

 Do always carry your device ID card.